moorepants/learn-multibody-dynamics/orientation.rst

    D.dcm(A)

-With these three rotations the camera can be oriented arbitrarily relative to the handgrip frame.
-These successive :math:`z\textrm{-}x\textrm{-}y` rotations are a standard way of describing the orientation of two reference frames and are often referred to as `Euler Angles`_ [*]_.
+With these three orientations the camera can be oriented arbitrarily relative to the handgrip frame.
+These successive :math:`z\textrm{-}x\textrm{-}y` orientations are a standard way of describing the orientation of two reference frames and are often referred to as `Euler Angles`_ [*]_.

 .. _Euler Angles: https://en.wikipedia.org/wiki/Euler_angles

-There are 12 valid sets of successive rotations.
-We will also refer to these 12 possible rotation sets as body fixed rotations.
-As we will soon see, a rigid body and a reference frame are synonymous from an orientation perspective and each successive rotation rotates about a shared unit vector fixed in both of the reference frames (or bodies), thus "body fixed rotations".
+There are 12 valid sets of successive orientations.
+We will also refer to these 12 possible orientation sets as body fixed orientations.
+As we will soon see, a rigid body and a reference frame are synonymous from an orientation perspective and each successive orientations rotates about a shared unit vector fixed in both of the reference frames (or bodies), thus "body fixed orientations".
 The method :external:py:meth:`orient_body_fixed()
 <sympy.physics.vector.frame.ReferenceFrame.orient_body_fixed>` can be used to
 establish the relationship between :math:`A` and :math:`D` without the need to